Enterprise-connect/ec-agent-cf-push-sample/README.md

 # ec-agent-cf-push
- - A good example directory for pushing EC Agents to Cloud Foundry
+ - A step-by-step guide with accompanying example files for pushing an EC Agent to Predix.

 ## Usage
 Retrieve the Linux binary from https://github.com/Enterprise-connect/ec-sdk/tree/dist/dist and extract with: